interledger-deprecated/tutorials/letter-shop/index.md

 > To read more about ILP Addresses and how these can be derived for accounts on both traditional and new payment networks see [IL-RFC-15, draft 1](https://interledger.org/rfcs/0015-ilp-addresses/draft-1.html).

-If you run the server now you'll see that it now both step 1 and 2 of our 5 step program.
+If you run the server now you'll see that it completes both step 1 and 2 of our 5 step program.

 :tada: Congratulations, you're making great progress to becoming a letter baron.